Tusharpal353/MERN/README.md

 Feel free to explore the contents of this repository and engage with the code and learning materials provided.
 Whether you're a fellow enthusiast, a prospective collaborator, or someone embarking on your own learning journey, we invite you to leverage this repository as a valuable resource for inspiration, education, and growth.

+# All the notes are in MASTER BRANCH

 ## Contributions

 Contributions to this repository are welcome!
 If you have suggestions for improvements, bug fixes, or new projects to add, please feel free to submit a pull request.
 Together, let's continue to build and expand this repository as a vibrant hub of knowledge and creativity.